 For married persons filing joint returns, the rates remain the same but the income brackets are doubled.

 Residents need to file Form IT-540, which is due by May 15.

 The sales tax rate in Louisiana is 4 percent: a 3.97 percent Louisiana sales tax and a 0.03 percent Louisiana Tourism Promotion District sales tax.

 Political subdivisions also levy their own sales tax in addition to the state fees.

 The state also has a use tax of 8 percent applied toward goods purchased out of state, which includes 4 percent to be distributed by the Department of Revenue to local governments.
 The use tax is in lieu of the actual local rate in effect in your area, and is payable regardless of whether the actual combined state and local rate in your area is equal to, higher than or lower than 8 percent.

 Personal and real property taxes

-Property taxes are assessed and collected at the local level -- 64 parishes and 7 municipal districts -- and not by the Louisiana Department of Revenue.
+Property taxes are assessed and collected at the local (parish or municipality) level, not by the Louisiana Department of Revenue.
 The Louisiana Tax Commission has a regulatory role regarding property assessments.